WISE-Community/docs/admin/updates/survey/index.md

 title: Updates required for the survey feature
 layout: page
 date: 2025-06-17 09:00 -0700
+updated_date: 2025-09-23 09:00 -0700
 ---

 ## Introduction

 Survey feature was introduced on June 6, 2025.
-It allows teachers to set up unit for use with anonymous users.
+It allows teachers to set up unit for use without asking participants to create student accounts.
+Surveys are meant for shorter units that can be completed in one session and are best for anonymous data collection.
+Participants can only submit their responses once and cannot continue working at a later time.

 ## Database changes